vaezim/Helping-Hand/README.md

 - [Python API for Stockfish](https://pypi.org/project/stockfish/): Stockfish's python API.

 ## 💻 Usage
+1. *Make sure to activate [Input moves with keyboard] from Preferences/Game Behavior*
-Enter your Lichess credentials in the dedicated place.
-Once you run the program it will create a webdriver instance, request lichess website and sign in using your credentials.
-Once the page is fully loaded a prompt will appear.
+2. Enter your Lichess credentials in the dedicated place.
+3. Once you run the program it will create a webdriver instance, request lichess website and sign in using your credentials.
+4. Wait for the page to be fully loaded.
+A prompt will appear.
 By pressing a key a bullet game will be started.
-Once the board appears, a second prompt lets you start the game.
+5. A second prompt lets you start the game.
 From now on the moves are made by the bot until the match is over.

 ![](Animation.gif)